 About the Program

 Carleton’s Social Justice Internship Program was established in 2007 to provide financial support to students pursuing unpaid or low-paying summer internships or training programs in not-for profit or other organizations promoting social justice in the United States.
 Examples of qualifying internships/training programs include work in human rights, community or union organizing, environmental or social activism, conflict resolution, or community development.
 The program is administered by the Chaplain’s Office.
 Approximately fifteen grants, up to $3000 each, are awarded competitively by a selection committee.
 Students from all class years are eligible, including graduating seniors.
 Summer reflection blogs and a short written report after the internship are required, and for those on campus in the fall, there will be a “bring back” poster session and dinner.

 1. Two paths into finding an internship:

-a.
-Several organizations, directed primarily by Carleton alumni, have a proven track of offering meaningful internships.
-A developing list of opportunities is posted on this page, and it will also be posted in the Tunnel—please check back later.
-Applications to those organizations are due by 5:00pm on March 12, 2015.
+A. Several organizations have a proven track of offering meaningful internships.
+A developing list of opportunities will be posted in the Tunnel and is at http://apps.carleton.edu/campus/chaplain/Carleton_Social_Justice_Internships/.
+Applications to most of those organizations are due by 5pm on March 12, 2015.